26 Prediction

 - For \(m = 1 \to M\):

-- Create temporary training dataset \(S^{'}_t\) with distribution \(D^{'}_t\) using random under-sampling.
+- Create temporary training data set \(S^{'}_t\) with distribution \(D^{'}_t\) using random under-sampling.

 - Fit a classifier \(G_m(x)\) to the training data using weights \(w_i\).